 First thing’s first — it should be known that there is no real cure for keratosis pilaris.
 Ugh, sorry!
 The good news, however, is that the symptoms can be treated.

 So, what can we do about these bumps?
 In order to rid the skin of those dry, goosebump-like protrusions, you’ll need to get that build-up of keratin out of those pores so your skin can get back to being smooth and supple.
+Check out the graphics below to see what clogged KP pores look like!

 The best way to do this?
 Regular exfoliation.
 Exfoliating is a good practice to keep for all skincare routines as it rids the surface of the skin of dead skin cells, which can lead to dullness, dryness, and clogged pores.
 To slough your skin of that dead weight, you can approach the matter in two ways: with physical exfoliation, or chemical exfoliation.